sjaehn/BWidgets/BWidgets/README.md

  * a *style* .

 `Widget` objects are the most simple widgets.
 Their visual content is only defined by the `Style` properties border and background.
+And the title may be shown on hovering over the widget (if title is set).
 There is no further user interaction.

 Each `Widget` must be directly or indirectly linked to the main `Window` to